bigbluebutton/bigbluebutton-api-php/docs/src/api_calls/meetings.md

 Documents can be added either during the creation of a meeting (see `$createMeetingParameters`) or can be added once needed.
 This section is about adding documents into a running meeting.

 #### old way (presentations)
+> [!WARNING]
+> The content of this section is outdated and is currently under review!
+> Please feel invited to contribute!

 ```php
 use BigBlueButton\BigBlueButton;
 use BigBlueButton\Enum\DocumentOption;